sfazli96/final_project-cinemacenter/Readme.md

  Step 3: Next, we run an image inside of a container, we use the docker run command: `docker run -d -p 3000:3000 (name of docker tag)` example: `docker run -d -p 3000:3000 node-docker`

  Step 4: Voila!
+Type in `localhost:3000` in the web browser.
 The website is being run within Docker!

 ### Design Features